Championnat de la Ligue Féminine de Basket

 The LIGUE FEMININE DE BASKETBALL, known in French as "Ligue Féminine de Basket" (LFB), is the top division for women playing basketball in France.

-In 1998 - when the championship was created - it was not really a professional league but a competition for high level basketball players in which some players were paid.
+In 1998 - when the LFB championship was created - this division was not really a professional league.
+The women were high level basketball players of whom some were paid.

 However 1998 marked the start of a five-year transition from amateur basketball through semi-professional to professional basketball.